iliab1/CustomerChurnPrediction/README.md

 ## Overview
 This project focuses on predicting customer churn for a telecom provider.
 Churn is a term used when a customer decides to stop using a company's services.
-The analysis leverages the "Telco Customer Churn" dataset from Kaggle, which can be found [here](https://www.kaggle.com/blastchar/telco-customer-churn).
+The analysis utilizes the "Telco Customer Churn" dataset from Kaggle, which can be found [here](https://www.kaggle.com/blastchar/telco-customer-churn).

 ## Analysis Workflow
 The analysis consists of the following sections: